owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 This half-baked solution, although not migrating to the Data Mapper pattern, cleanly isolates the defintions of database logic with the ones of business logic.
+Of course, it's recommended to use the Data Mapper pattern where possible.

 #### Service Layer